wp-plugins/currently-reading/readme.txt

 == Screenshots ==

 1. The Configuration of a "Currently Reading" section, with the "UL" marker suppressed.
-2. Multiple Widgets, the first marking them as "Recently Read".
+2. Multiple Widgets, the first marking them as "Finished Reading".
-3. The previous configuration as rendered by Chrome.
+3. The previous configuration as rendered by Safari.
+4. The difference between Padding and Box-Shadow Enabled and Disabled.

 == Changelog ==